-The patient simply puts a single-use plastic lab chip into his or her mouth then plugs that into a slot in the box to test the saliva.
+The patient simply puts a single-use plastic lab chip into his or her mouth and then plugs that into a slot in the box to test the saliva.

 The device automatically transmits results to the patient’s doctor through a custom app UC created for nearly instant results.

 UC professor Chong Ahn and his research team used the smartphone device to test for malaria.
-But the device could be used for smart point of care testing for countless chronic or infectious diseases or to measure hormones related to stress.
+But the device could be used for smart point-of-care testing for countless chronic or infectious diseases or to measure hormones related to stress.